Apartment Finder

 Designed for a business user who measures everything but has time for nothing.

-• Progressive filtering — each filter narrowed the dataset before applying the next, reducing cognitive load on complex data
+Users always knew what they were looking for.
+Progressive filtering narrowed the dataset before applying the next filter — reducing cognitive load on complex lead data.

-• Labels used property manager vocabulary, not database field names
+Labels used property manager vocabulary, not database field names.
+CPL surfaced directly — pre-calculated, not derived manually by the user.

 Wireframes